see-for-yourself/bgdv-book/_posts/2025-03-14-chapter8_focus-plus-context.md

 ## 8.1 Constructing a Focus-plus-Context Visualization with Pyplot

-In order to make subplots with different sizes, the layout has to be designed and specified.
-A nice way to do this in Pyplot is to employ the the mosaic layout, which supports designing layouts based on "ASCII Art".
+In order to make subplots with different sizes, the layout must be designed and specified.
+A nice way to do this in Pyplot is to employ the mosaic layout feature, which supports designing layouts based on "ASCII Art".
 To create the layout in Figure 8.1, the ASCII Art design looks like this:

 ```text
 .AAA.